Happy Wednesday, loves!

 As the weather starts to cool down here in Michigan, I find myself instantly craving hearty soups.
 Though I love the warmth, constant sunshine and heat of summer, fall is definitely my favorite season.
 There's just something so magical about the turning of the seasons when the leaves are bursting with color everywhere you look, and the crisp, cool air puts me in major nesting mode where all that I want to do is make our house cozy and warm.
 One of those coziest elements: having your kitchen filled with delicious smells of a yummy soup simmering on the stove.

-Today’s soup is super simple.
-We’re using:
+Today's soup is super simple.
+You'll need:

 - One small organic yellow onion

 - One bunch of organic celery hearts

 - Frozen organic cut green beans

 - Frozen organic petite green peas

 - 1 block of organic tofu

 To get started, chop and dice your onion and celery hearts.
 Once both are chopped, add to a large pot with about two tablespoons of olive oil over medium-high heat and sauté until celery is soft and onion is translucent and fragrant -- about 7-8 minutes.

 Next, toss in your carrots and let them cook with the celery and onions for a few minutes.
 Once carrots are warm, add your broth and give it a stir to combine everything.
 Repeat with your spinach, peas and broccoli until all veggies are in the pot and blended together.
 Turn heat down to a simmer and cover.